4ms/metamodule-core-modules/doc/4ms-coremodules-manual.md

 * **Play Retrig Mode:** Behavior when a play trigger or button press happens while the sample is playing:
    - Retrigger: The sample starts over at the beginning.
-An End trigger fires and the Play Gate dips low briefly before going high again.
+An End trigger fires and the Play Gate dips low briefly.
    - Stop: The sample stops playing and is reset to the beginning.
 An End trigger fires and Play Gate goes low.

-    - Pause: The sample pauses (stops playback).
+   - Pause: The sample pauses playback.
 Pressing play again will resume from the current position.
 No End trigger fires, and Play Gate goes low when paused.

 - **Waveform Zoom:** How much of the sample's time to display on the screen.
   A Zoom setting of 0% displays the last 2ms on the screen, and a Zoom setting